Not in alphabetical order. Updated regularly. Search with CTRL+F

 - SME – Subject Matter Expert

 - PID – Process ID (Unique)

 - PSI – Personal Security Information

 Types of malwares and exploits

-Worm – Designed to be replicated and to spread across networks.
+- Worm – Designed to be replicated and to spread across networks.
+Stuxnet was a worm.

-Ransomware – Encrypts the computer and forces the user to pay a ransom to unlock.
-Often in Bitcoin or other cryptocyrency.
+- Ransomware – Encrypts the computer and forces the user to pay a ransom to unlock.
+Often in Bitcoin or other cryptocurrency.

 - Root-kit – A virus, trojan, keylogger e.g that is hidden ”deep” inside the computer without detection with comprehensive admin privileges.
 Hard to find.
 Usually mask itself as a legitimate program or as a part of the OS.

 - SQL injection – Threat actors can exploit vulnerabilities in databases using string query to gain access to passwords, social security numbers, phone numbers and so on.